arpitasen20/Coding-problems-Hacktoberfest2023/C/README.md

-# Add the coding problems in C Language Only
+# Add the solutions of coding problems in C Language Only